mimic-sussex/sema/README.md

 npm run go
 ```

-If you decide to go with Yarn (our prefered package manager), to install it:
+If you decide to go with Yarn (our preferred package manager), to install it:
 ```
 npm install -g yarn
 ```